apache/openwhisk/ansible/README.md

 ```

 ### Using Ansible
-**Caveat:** All ansible commands are meant to be executed from the `ansible` directory.
+**Caveat:** All Ansible commands are meant to be executed from the `ansible` directory.
 This is important because that's where `ansible.cfg` is located which contains generic settings that are needed for the remaining steps.

 In all instructions, replace `<environment>` with your target environment. e.g. `mac`if you want to deploy using a local mac setup.
 By default, if you omit the `-i` parameter, the `local` environment will be used.

-In all instructions, replace `<openwhisk_home>` with the base directory of your Openwhisk source tree. e.g. `openwhisk`
+In all instructions, replace `<openwhisk_home>` with the base directory of your OpenWhisk source tree. e.g. `openwhisk`

 #### Setup

 This step needs to be done only once per development environment.
 It will generate configuration files based on your local settings.
 Notice that for the following playbook you don't need to specify a target environment as it will run only local actions.
-After the playbook is done you should see a file called `db_local.ini` in your ansible directory.
+After the playbook is done you should see a file called `db_local.ini` in your `ansible` directory.
 It will by default contain settings for a local ephemeral CouchDB setup.
-Afterwards, you can change the values directly in `db_local.ini`
+Afterwards, you can change the values directly in `db_local.ini`.

 #####  Ephemeral CouchDB